Health and Travel Alerts Learn More Left arrow

 The months of May through September also present the best opportunities for wildlife spotting, since winter sends many into hiding or hibernation.
 Whether you are inside a national park or just outside a bar in Ketchikan, keep your eyes peeled and your camera ready to catch guillemots, bald eagles, moose, harbor seals, mountain goats, and bears out and about during your Alaska cruise.

-Read: Best time to cruise to Alaska
+Read: Best Time to Cruise to Alaska

 Caribbean